itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/04_Quality_Gates_in_Action/01_Analyze_Results_in_Keptn_Bridge/index.md

 ### Step 1: Go to the keptn bridge

-1. Go to the keptn bridge url and login with the username and password as demonstrated in the [Install keptn lab](../01_Install_Keptn).
+1. Go to the keptn bridge url and login with the username and password.

 1. Select the project `acl-sockshop` to visualize the services part of the project:
 ![keptn-bridge_main](../../../assets/images/keptn-bridge-main.png)